Ambulance: Reuse of retired ambulances

-Retired ambulances may find reuse in less-demanding emergency services, such as this Ford E-Series former ambulance that has become a logistics unit.

-When an ambulance is retired, it may be donated or sold to another EMS provider.
+When an ambulance is retired, it may be donated or sold to another EMS provider or find their new usage in developing countries.
 Alternately, it may be adapted into a storage and transport vehicle for crime scene identification equipment, a command post at community events, or support vehicle, such as a logistics unit.
 Others are refurbished and resold, or may just have their emergency equipment removed to be sold to private businesses or individuals, who then can use them as small recreational vehicles.
 They may also have a perfectly serviceable body or vehicle (or both) separated from the other and reused.

 Toronto City Council operates a "Caravan of Hope" project to give retired Toronto ambulances a second life by donating them to the people of El Salvador.
 Since Ontario laws require ambulances to be retired after just four and a half years in service, the City of Toronto decommissions and auctions around 28 ambulances each year.

+Retired ambulances used with a construction company.